How To Care For Lucky Bamboo With Minimum Effort

 It simply means that the plant is deprived of water.
 Remove any soil or rocks from the container and put in fresh water into the container so that the roots will able to absorb more water and utilize it for its healthy growth.

 What To Do If You See White Sticky Substance On The Stalks?

 Although it is a rare problem, lucky bamboo can get infected with insects like spider mites and scales.
 The solution to this problem is to clean the container and rocks with soap and water.
 Rinse them thoroughly.
 Wipe the stalks gently with soapy water again and rinse them again.
 Fill the container with some fresh water and put the stalks back.

 Prevent The Growth Of Algae In Water

-Since lucky bamboo plant do not require an intense care, you don’t need to worry about how to care for lucky bamboo.
-Just take care of its water and sun light requirements.
+Since lucky bamboo plant does not require intensive care, you don’t need to worry about how to care for lucky bamboo.
+Just take care of its water and sunlight requirements.
 May this plant bring luck to your home as intended!.